SCAlabUnical/JobOffersIT-IT/README.md

 The rest of files, stored into *dataset* folder in **SQL** format, rapresente dataset; there are several tables that contains different data.
 The names of these tables identify the information they contain.

+Repo also contains software, represented by *software.zip* file developed in Java, that automated the process of download and analysis of job offers in the IT sector for Italian market.
+The use of this software, in particular classes and methods of *searchAndDownload* package, allow the download from the job offers sites: **Adecco, Randstad and Manpower**.
+To start download phase, is necessary specify job category to be researched, software will research all offers with the same category.
+**It's necessary to start 3 different classes, because of the different structure of sites consulted**.

+Once row data are stored, thanks to method and classes of *searchAndDownload* package, it's possible to start the analysis and classification phase.
+In this case it is sufficient to start *DataExtractionStarter* class